siph/blog/03/functional_json_filter_and_manipulation_with_jq.md

 ```

 ### Filtering
-`jq` has a number of built-in functions, one of which is [select](https://stedolan.github.io/jq/manual/#select(boolean_expression)).
+`jq` has a number of built-in functions, one of which is [`select`](https://stedolan.github.io/jq/manual/#select(boolean_expression)).
-Select accepts a boolean expression and returns when the condition evaluates to true.
+`select` accepts a boolean expression and returns when the condition evaluates to true.

-Selecting all devices that are disabled and do not have a status of OK.
+Selecting all devices that are disabled and do not have a `status` of OK.
 ```bash
 jq '.devices | .[] | select(.state=="off") | select(.status != "OK")' config.json